Yousef101/iStar/README.md

 **channelID:** the ID of the channel you want the starboard bot to post to.
 You can right click the channel name and obtain the channel ID after enabling developer mode.

 **reactionEmoji:** the emoji you want the bot to listen to.
 For default emojis, use the literal emoji.
 To easily obtain this, you can put a `\` infront of any emoji name like `\:star:` in discord (which would create ⭐).
-For custom emojis, simply put the exact name like `moon2SMUG`.
+For custom emojis, simply put the exact name like `heart`.

 **threshhold:** the amount of reactions it takes for a message to be posted to the starboard.